 Now that we have all the parts in place, we can utilize our

-Wiretap to monitor the events that are being sent through our bridge by the
+Wiretap to monitor the events that are being sent through our broker from the